 Sprinkle on nutritional yeast

 Nutritional yeast is the best-kept secret of the vegetarian and vegan community.
-“One ounce of this flaky seasoning contains 14 grams of protein!”
-Mashru explains.
-“Nutritional yeast has a cheesy flavor and can be used to season anything from scrambled eggs to salad to pesto.”
+One-and-a-half tablespoon of this flaky seasoning contains 8 grams of protein, “Nutritional yeast has a cheesy flavor and can be used to season anything from scrambled eggs to salad to pesto,” says Mashru.
 It’s also an amazing source of B vitamins, doubling as a perfect vegan alternative for cheese.
 Here are some complete protein foods that don’t contain any meat.